shadhin-music/DeenIslamBLSDK/README.md

 ## License

-MYBLMusicSDK is available under the MIT license.
+DeenIslamBLSDK is available under the MIT license.
 See the LICENSE file for more info